- 14 Apr, 2023

 Conclusion

-Brain tumors can have a significant impact on an individual’s health and quality of life.
-However, there are steps that individuals can take to reduce their risk of developing this condition.
-These steps include eating a healthy diet, exercising regularly, protecting the head from injury, avoiding exposure to radiation, not smoking, limiting alcohol consumption, managing stress, and getting regular check-ups.
-After understanding this condition your brain should tell you one thing ‘that’s how i knew i had a brain tumor’.
+Brain tumors may severely impact health and life.
+However, a nutritious diet, regular exercise, brain injury prevention, radiation avoidance, refraining from smoking and excessive drinking, stress management, and frequent checkups may reduce chances.
+After understanding this condition your brain should tell you one thing, ‘that’s how i knew i had a brain tumor’.
 Because many people already understand this condition in early stages of a brain tumor because it causes discomfort to the patient.

 FAQ